Masters of War: Recordings and performances

-American folk revival musician Pete Seeger covered the song on his 1965 album Strangers And Cousins.
+American folk revival musician Pete Seeger covered the song on his 1965 album Strangers and Cousins.
 Recorded live in Japan, the cover features Seeger playing an acoustic guitar, with each lyric followed by a spoken translation of the lyric by a Japanese translator.
 Seeger and Dylan had a close personal and professional relationship, with Dylan citing Seeger as a source of inspiration in both musical and political spheres.
-Additionally, they both participated in anti-war activism during the 50s and 60s, and Seeger shared many of the pacifist values expressed by Dylan in “Masters of War".
-The choice to cover the song in Japan links back to Seegers involvement with activism against Japanese-American internment camps.
+Additionally, they both participated in anti-war activism during the '50s and '60s, and Seeger shared many of the pacifist values expressed by Dylan in “Masters of War".
+The choice to cover the song in Japan links back to Seeger's involvement with activism against Japanese-American internment camps.
 His activism led to an FBI investigation, and he was later placed on an FBI blacklist of "communist" entertainers.
-These issues also held significance in Seegers personal life; his wife,Toshi Seeger, was the daughter of a Japanese political exile fleeing statism in Shōwa Japan.
+These issues also held significance in Seeger's personal life; his wife, Toshi Seeger, was the daughter of a Japanese political exile fleeing statism in Shōwa Japan.

 Leon Russell's 1970 version retains Dylan's lyric but is sung to the melody of "The Star Spangled Banner."

-Hip hop group The Roots performed an epic 14-minute version of the song that was considered by critics to be the high point of a Dylan-tribute concert in 2007.
+Hip hop group the Roots performed a 14-minute version of the song that was considered by critics to be the high point of a Dylan-tribute concert in 2007.

 In October 2020, Canadian rock band Billy Talent uploaded a cover of the song to YouTube, with a message from drummer, Aaron Solowoniuk, urging American viewers to vote in the 2020 United States presidential election.